Peter Tordenskjold: Greatest exploits

 When, in 1715, the return of King Charles XII of Sweden from Turkey to Stralsund put new life into the dispirited Swedish forces, Wessel distinguished himself in numerous engagements off the coast of Swedish Pomerania, under the command of Admiral Christian Carl Gabel.
 He did the enemy considerable damage by cutting out their frigates and destroying their transports.
-During a battle at Kolberg on 24 April 1715, Wessel captured the Swedish Rear-Admiral Hans Wachtmeister, as well as the frigate Hvita Örn (White Eagle), which he was granted as his new flagship under the name Hvide Ørn.
+During a battle at Kolberg on 24 April 1715, Wessel captured the Swedish Rear-Admiral Hans Wachtmeister, as well as the frigate Hvita Örn (White Eagle)—captained by Johan Casper Printz—which he was granted as his new flagship under the name Hvide Ørn.
 He then transferred to the main fleet under the command of Peter Raben.

 On returning to Denmark at the beginning of 1716, he was ennobled by Frederick IV under the name of Tordenskiold.
 In 1716, Charles XII invaded Norway and laid siege to the fortress of Fredrikshald.
 Tordenskiold compelled Charles to raise the siege and retire to Sweden.
 Tordenskiold did so by pouncing upon the Swedish transport fleet, laden with ammunition and other military stores, which rode at anchor in the narrow and dangerous Dynekil Fjord.
-With two frigates and five smaller ships, he conquered or destroyed around 30 Swedish ships, with minor damage to himself during the Battle of Dynekilen on 8 July 1716.
+With two frigates and five smaller ships, he conquered or destroyed around 30 Swedish ships, with minor damage to his force during the Battle of Dynekilen on 8 July 1716.

-For this his greatest exploit, he was promoted to the rank of post-captain, commanding the Kattegat squadron – but at the same time incurred the enmity of Christian Carl Gabel, whom he had failed to take into his confidence.
+For this, his greatest exploit, he was promoted to the rank of post-captain, commanding the Kattegat squadron – but at the same time incurred the enmity of Christian Carl Gabel, whom he had failed to take into his confidence.
 Tordenskiold's first important command was the squadron with which he was entrusted at the beginning of 1717 to destroy the Swedish Gothenburg Squadron, which interrupted the communications between Denmark and Norway.
 Owing to the disloyalty of certain of his officers who resented serving under the young adventurer, Tordenskjold failed to do all that was expected of him.
 His enemies were not slow to take advantage of his partial failure.
 The old charge of criminal recklessness was revived against him at a second court-martial before which he was summoned in 1718.
 Nevertheless, his old patron Ulrik Christian Gyldenløve intervened energetically on his behalf, and the charge was quashed.

 In December 1718, Tordenskiold brought Frederick IV the welcome news of the death of Charles XII and was, in turn, made Rear-Admiral.
 Tordenskiold captured the Swedish fortress of Carlsten at Marstrand in 1719.
 The last feat of arms during the Great Northern War was Tordenskiold's partial destruction and partial capture of the Gothenburg Squadron, which had so long eluded him, on 26 September 1719.
 He was rewarded with the rank of vice-admiral.